gary-archer/oauth.apisample.nodejs/README.md

 ## Run Integration Tests

-To test the API's endpoints, stop the API if it is running, then run integration tests:
+To run integration tests that call the API's HTTPS endpoints, run this command:

 ```bash
 npm test